solutionphil/PhrozenArco/README.md

 Functions 💥:
 - ☑️ Optimizing macro section in the Mainsail Dashboard

+Description📑:
-- Under the following link is a nice explanation for managing the G-code macros in the dashboard [LINK](https://docs.mainsail.xyz/overview/settings/macros)
+Under the following link is a nice explanation for managing the G-code macros in the dashboard [LINK](https://docs.mainsail.xyz/overview/settings/macros)
-- This helps to tidy up the dashboard view 🧹
+This helps to tidy up the dashboard view 🧹

  ## Hardware Z-Rod Mod
 Functions 💥: